LearningNerd/learningnerd.github.io/vlog.md

 title: "Daily Vlog Experiment"
 ---

 From October 2015 to January 2016, I made 100 daily video blogs in 100 days to share what I'm learning -- both about myself and about the world -- as an experiment to fight my fears, gain self-acceptance, and channel my curiosity.
-I'm continuing the personal side of this project with a [weekly self-therapy vlog](/self-therapy-vlog/).
+December 2015 was my [**math immersion month**](/math/), a daily video blog experiment to conquer my math anxiety and not only learn some math, but also learn to love it!

 ## January 2016